abishjha/Konane---A-Hawaiian-Game/README.md

 <h2>The Board</h2>

-The board consists of 36 puka or slots, arranged in 6 rows X 6 columns.
+The main board size choice consists of 36 puka or slots, arranged in 6 rows X 6 columns.
 Initially, it is filled with 18 black stones (ili ele) and 18 white stones (ili kea) as follows:
 <pre>